 The table below presents information regarding the selling stockholder and the shares of common stock that it may offer from time to time under this prospectus.
 This table is prepared based on information supplied to us by the selling stockholder, and reflects holdings as of December 6, 2012.
-As used in this prospectus, the term "selling stockholder" includes Hanover and any donees, pledgees, transferees or other successors in interest selling shares received after the date of this prospectus from the selling stockholder as a gift, pledge, or other non-sale related transfer.
+As used in this prospectus, the term "selling stockholder" includes Hanover.
 The number of shares in the column "Maximum Number of Shares of Common Stock to be Offered Pursuant to this Prospectus" represents all of the shares of common stock that the selling stockholder may offer under this prospectus.
 The selling stockholder may sell some, all or none of its shares in this offering.
 We do not know how long the selling stockholder will hold the shares before selling them, and we currently have no agreements, arrangements or understandings with the selling stockholder regarding the sale of any of the shares.